SzymonPietraszek00/OOP/README.md

 # OOP
-Tasks from C++ university course 4th semester
+Playground to practice C++ and tasks from C++ university course 4th semester